Leonana69/rust_nn/README.md

 # rust_nn
 This is a simple DNN engine implemented with Rust.
-To start, just run `cargo run -r` and it will automatically train a mnist digital number identification model.
+To begin with, just run `cargo run -r` and it will start to train a Mnist digital number identification model.
+It will take less than 1 minute to train the model.